l0k0ms/workshops/log-workshop-4/steps/log-enrich-severity.md

-Now that the log are parsed and each value could already be manipulated, let's push our processing further by enriching our logs.
+Now that the logs are parsed and each value can be manipulated, let's push our processing further by enriching the logs.

 The goal of this exercise is to assign a severity based on the status code of the log.
-An access log by definition doesn't have any status attached, but there is a way to assign your log a status depending on the value of the `http.status_code` attribute.
+An access log by definition doesn't have any severity attached, but there is a way to assign your log a severity depending on the value of the `http.status_code` attribute.

 Exercise: